JensRas/CS327-Assignment1/README.md

 ## Running the tests

-Simply compile the program using gcc -Wall assignment1.c -o assignment1 and run using ./assignment1. or
+Simply compile the program using gcc -Wall assignment1.c -o assignment1 and run using ./assignment1 or use the Makefile.
-Use the Makefile.

 ## Authors